-After finding a type of dilithium that can survive at a higher temperatures, Tom Paris comes up with the ingenious idea of attempting to cross the transwarp threshold in an attempt to find a way to get home faster.
+After finding a type of dilithium which can survive at a higher temperatures, Tom Paris comes up with the ingenious idea of attempting to cross the transwarp threshold in an attempt to find a way to get home faster.
 After a bumpy start and the help of Torres and Kim, they succeed in a holodeck simulation.
 When it is presented to Captain Janeway, she is impressed and gives them the go ahead to try it, but traveling faster than warp 10 has never before been attempted.
 The first run goes very well.
 Tom Paris manages to cross the warp threshold which means that the shuttle craft in which he is traveling exists simultaneously everywhere.
 But Tom then disappears and Harry is unable to find him anywhere within five parsecs.
 Tom somehow manages to return to Voyager through subspace, but there are unforeseen side-effects of his transwarp travel and Tom begins to mutate.
 The doctor tries to treat him with a type of radiation that will prohibit cell mutation, however this fails and Tom dies.
 To ...
 Written by

 Leila Reid (edited by Jeff L.)